Enoch Powell: Personal life

 On 2 January 1952 the 39-year-old Powell married 26-year-old Margaret Pamela Wilson, a former colleague from the Conservative Central Office.
 Their first daughter, Susan, was born in January 1954 and their second daughter, Jennifer, in October 1956.
 In Robert Shepherd's biography of Powell, it is noted that General Walter Cawthorn "became almost a second father" to him.

 Powell was an anti-Stratfordian who firmly believed that William Shakespeare of Stratford-upon-Avon was not the writer of the plays and poems of Shakespeare.
 He appeared on an episode of Frontline, "The Shakespeare Mystery," 19 April 1989, in which he said, "My astonishment was to discover that these were the works of someone who'd 'been in the kitchen.'
 They are written by someone who has lived the life, who has been part of a life of politics and power, who knows what people feel when they are near to the centre of power.
 Near to the heat of the kitchen."
 He called the traditional biography a "Stratfordian fantasy."

 In his younger years, Powell published four collections of poems: First Poems; Casting Off; Dancer's End; and The Wedding Gift.
 His Collected Poems appeared in 1990.
-As a young scholar he translated Herodotus' Histories and published many other works of classical scholarship.
+As a young scholar he translated Herodotus's Histories and published many other works of classical scholarship.
 He also wrote a biography of Joseph Chamberlain in 1977.
 His political publications were often as critical of the Conservatives as they were of Labour, making fun of what he saw as logical fallacies in reasoning or action.
 His book Freedom & Reality contained many quotations from Labour party manifestos or by Harold Wilson that he regarded as nonsensical.

 In March 2015 The Independent reported that Powell was one of the MPs whose activities had been investigated as part of Operation Fernbridge.
-His name had been passed to police by Paul Butler, the Bishop of Durham, after allegations of Powell's involvement in historic child abuse in the Elm Guest House had been made by one individual in the 1980s to the then Bishop of Monmouth, Dominic Walker.
+His name had been passed to police by Paul Butler, the Bishop of Durham, after allegations of Powell's involvement in historic sexual abuse of children in the Elm Guest House had been made by one individual in the 1980s to the then Bishop of Monmouth, Dominic Walker.
 The allegations referred purely to alleged membership of "satanic cults", the Church said.
 According to the police, no prominent person had ever been conclusively identified as having abused a child there.
+He was also alleged to have committed sexual abuse on boys at hotels on the north coast of Northern Ireland while an MP there.